hack3rs.ca network-security

 Suggested starting block: Basic Log Exploration

-3. DNS and HTTP telemetry for threat hunting and anomaly review.
+3. DNS and HTTP metadata analysis for threat hunting without requiring full packet payloads.

 Suggested starting block: Service Deployment (Environment-Specific)